 The Dark Side of Mergers and Acquisitions

 At the same time, there are countless intangible risks that accompany M&A activity.
 Just one of the many that teams must mitigate is unexpected and unwanted attrition.
-Sprint was hoping to adopt the entrepreneurial and customer-service oriented approach that Nextel had through their acquisition, but saw an unexpected mass exodus of executives and mid-level managers soon after the merger.
-And while this is true across all organizational functions, it can be particularly relevant among IT staffs.
+Sprint was hoping to adopt the entrepreneurial and customer-service-oriented approach that Nextel had through their acquisition, but saw an unexpected mass exodus of executives and mid-level managers soon after the merger.
+And while this is true across all organizational functions, it can be particularly relevant among IT staff.
 Technology roles are often seen as fixed operating expenses, and many could be considered redundant following a merger.
-This poses a critical risk to post transaction operations.
-One of the most important aspects of realizing the full value from an M&A transaction is the rapid integration of disparate IT systems.
-The more quickly the post-close enterprise can align systems, applications and data, the more quickly it can realize synergies and achieve cost optimization.
+This poses a critical risk to post-transaction operations.
+One of the most important aspects of realizing the full value of an M&A transaction is the rapid integration of disparate IT systems.
+The more quickly the post-close enterprise can align systems, applications, and data, the more quickly it can realize synergies and achieve cost optimization.
 And on the flip side, the longer the integration takes, the more difficult it is to reach these goals.
-In fact, one 10 year study of M&A activity showed that the speed of IT systems integration correlates with revenue and cost synergies realization.
+In fact, one 10-year study of M&A activity showed that the speed of IT systems integration correlates with revenue and cost synergies realization.

 This path to systems integration is highly complex and often underestimated by M&A planners.
 There are typically four different approaches that companies will take based on the individual acquisition situation and both the short- and long-term objectives of the newly formed company.

 - Stand Alone.
 This approach leaves the two companies’ systems primarily in place to run independently.
 While this method may seem counterintuitive to economies of scale often pursued via acquisition, it is common when the transaction is purely financial or when the two businesses are very different from each other.
 While systems are left to run independently, there can often be data integration needs for analytics and reporting.